Back

 \(\text{Volume} = {\text{π}}(4.25\:{\text{m}}){^{2}}(7.5\:{\text{m}})\)

-Next, we square \(4.25\: {\text{m}}\) to get \(18.0625 \:{\text{m}}^{2}\) (This means multiply \(4.25\:{\text{m}} \times 4.25\:{\text{m}}\))
+Next, square \(4.25\: {\text{m}}\) to get \(18.0625 \:{\text{m}}^{2}\) (this means multiply \(4.25\:{\text{m}} \times 4.25\:{\text{m}}\)).

 \(\text{Volume} = {\text{π}}(18.0625\:{\text{m}}^{2})(7.5\:{\text{m}})\)

-Then we multiply \(18.0625 \:{\text{m}}^{2}\) by \(7.5\: {\text{m}}\), which gives us \(135.46875 \:{\text{m}}^{3}\).
-Remember \({\text{m}}^{2}\) times \({\text{m}}\) equals \({\text{m}}^{3}\) and tells us that we are measuring the volume in cubic meters.
+Then multiply \(18.0625 \:{\text{m}}^{2}\) by \(7.5\: {\text{m}}\), which gives you \(135.46875 \:{\text{m}}^{3}\).
+Remember \({\text{m}}^{2}\) times \({\text{m}}\) equals \({\text{m}}^{3}\) and tells you that you are measuring the volume in cubic meters.

 \(\text{Volume} = {\text{π}} 135.46875\:{\text{m}}^{3}\)

-\(\text{Volume} = 135.47{\text{π}} \:{\text{m}}^{3}\) (Here we also rounded to the nearest hundredth place for simplicity.)
+\(\text{Volume} = 135.47{\text{π}} \:{\text{m}}^{3}\) (Here it is also rounded to the nearest hundredth place for simplicity.)

-We can also multiply 135.46875 by \(π\) to get:
+You can also multiply 135.46875 by \(π\) to get:

 \(\text{Volume} = 425.5876... {\text{m}}^{3}\)

-So the volume of the water tower is approximately \(426 \:{\text{m}}^{3}\) when rounded to the nearest whole number.
+The volume of the water tower is approximately \(426 \:{\text{m}}^{3}\) when rounded to the nearest whole number.

 )